jasinmachkour/tlars/README.md

 #> 		 the last num_dummies = 150 predictors are dummies
 ```

-4. **Finally**, we perform three T-LARS steps on "mod_tlars", i.e., the T-LARS algorithm is run until **T_stop = 3** dummies have entered the solution path and stops there.
+4. **Finally**, we perform three T-LARS steps on 'mod_tlars', i.e., the T-LARS algorithm is run until **T_stop = 3** dummies have entered the solution path and stops there.
 For comparison, we also compute the whole solution path by setting early_stop = FALSE:

 4.1.
-Perform three T-LARS steps on object "mod_tlars":
+Perform three T-LARS steps on object 'mod_tlars':

 ```r